Camila-Ribeiro/CuriousWorld-MilestoneProject/README.md

 ### Acknowledgements
-I received inspiration for this project from .....?
+I received inspiration for this project from Code Institute - Project Ideas

 ##### back to [top](#table-of-contents)